Self-Supervised Dynamical System Representations for Physiological Time-Series: PULSE Approach

 \section{PULSE Approach}

 In this section, we present PULSE.
-First, we develop a dynamical systems generative model for multiple time-series samples to identify which information is transferrable and which is not.
-Then, we introduce a practical pretraining strategy to extract the transferrable information.
-Finally, we provide theoretical guarantees for conditions under which the transferrable information is recovered.
+First, we identify which information is transferrable through a dynamical systems model that describes captures dependencies between time-series samples.
+Then, we introduce a practical pretraining strategy to extract the transferrable information while removing noise.
+Finally, we theoretically analyze conditions under which the transferrable information is recovered.